Hosting and bandwidth provided by MacAce.net.

-The precise version and even build number for Mac OS X originally pre-installed on every MacBook Air is provided on the specs page for each model.
+The precise version of Mac OS X originally pre-installed as well as the maximum compatible version of OS X for every MacBook Air is provided on the specs page for each model.
 However, the basic version of each series also is provided below for your convenience:

 Versions of the operating system earlier than the one that shipped with a particular Mac are not compatible.

-MacBook Air models running Mac OS X 10.5 "Leopard" or Mac OS X 10.6 "Snow Leopard" are capable of running essentially all Mac software written for Intel-based Macs and the vast majority of Mac OS X applications written for PowerPC-based systems using the "Rosetta Universal Binary Translator".
+MacBook Air models running Mac OS X 10.5 "Leopard" or Mac OS X 10.6 "Snow Leopard" are capable of running a great deal of Mac software written for Intel-based Macs and the vast majority of Mac OS X applications written for PowerPC-based systems using the "Rosetta Universal Binary Translator".

-MacBook Air models running Mac OS X 10.7 "Lion" or Mac OS X 10.8 "Mountain Lion" -- whether pre-installed or otherwise -- are not capable of running Mac OS X applications written for the PowerPC processor as this version of the operating system does not support Rosetta.
+MacBook Air models running OS X 10.7 "Lion" or later versions of OS X -- whether pre-installed or otherwise -- are not capable of running Mac OS X applications written for the PowerPC processor as this version of the operating system does not support Rosetta.

 Mac OS 9/Classic applications are not supported on any version of Mac OS X that is compatible with the MacBook Air line.